Life Style Sports: History

 Life Style Sports was established in 1979 in the Republic of Ireland by Quinnsworth, a subsidiary of Associated British Foods.
 In 1997 it was bought by Tesco PLC but was later spun off via a management buy-out of seven directors, led by MD Andrew Sharkey and venture capital firm, ACT.

 In November 2005, it was acquired by Stafford Holdings – an Irish family-owned company who stated, "This latest acquisition is in line with its stated strategy of seeking acquisition opportunities in new sectors which offer strong growth potential, while maintaining a strong commitment to its current portfolio of businesses."
 In 2006, former Dunnes Stores senior director Eoin McGettigan was appointed CEO.
 Mark Stafford took up the role of chairman.
 In early 2009, Mark Stafford replaced McGettigan as CEO.
 He was joined by former Nike Ireland general manager Nigel Cowman as Finance Director, Dan Ryan from Penneys and Brown Thomas as Trading Director.

-In September 2007 a new flagship store opened in the Blanchardstown Centre, Dublin.
-This remained their largest store, at 21000 sqft. until 2017.
-In July 2017, the company's new flagship store opened in The Capitol building St Patrick's Street in Cork.
+In September 2007 a new flagship shop opened in the Blanchardstown Centre, Dublin.
+This remained their largest shop, at 21000 sqft. until July 2017, when the company's new flagship shop opened in The Capitol building St Patrick's Street in Cork.

-In 2013, Life Style Sports became the official retail partner of Leinster Rugby, with a Life Style Sports store located in Donnybrook Stadium and the Royal Dublin Society (RDS), home of Leinster Rugby.
+In 2013, Life Style Sports became the official retail partner of Leinster Rugby, with a Life Style Sports shop located in Donnybrook Stadium and the Royal Dublin Society (RDS), home of Leinster Rugby.
 Life Style Sports is also the official retail partner of Munster Rugby.